georgernstgraf/watchtracker/README.md

 ## Bugs & Feature Requests

 -   catches in save & delete Method in Watchrecod do nothing
--   Add Possibility to remove a watch at one (implies new Api Endpoint)
+-   Add Possibility to remove a watch at once (implies new Api Endpoint)

 ## TODO